 Furthermore, fears of stigmatization linked to COVID-19 brought to light the challenges for health care workers to reach people in need in areas where access to health care and mental health support is already precarious.

 The ICRC has adapted its response to the new situation.
 It remained committed to ensuring that humanitarian needs are still being met in a manner that reduces risks to a population that is already vulnerable.
 To do this, it immediately incorporated COVID-19 preventive measures during humanitarian interventions such as social distancing, handwashing and mask-wearing.

 The pandemic has brought to the fore the particular vulnerabilities of people affected by war and violence.

 -Eloi Fillion, head of delegation, International Committee of the Red Cross (ICRC), Nigeria.

 Highlights of our work in Nigeria from January to June 2020:

-294,215 medical consultations were carries out in 23 ICRC supported Primary Health Care Centres.
+294,215 medical consultations were carried out in 23 ICRC supported Primary Health Care Centres.

 5,150 returnees benefitted from the construction of permanent shelters while over 1,130 persons received shelter kits